AndlerRL/shopaholic-reacjs/README.md

 <h3>CHANGE_LOG</h3>

+<b><code>[v0.2.7]</code></b>

+More functionality has been added to the app, for now it's not linked with any page, due there is some functions, action and fetches that must be completed before it.

+Images for the Items screen are added for the app; Header and Footer Img.

+<b>bug fix:</b> There was an issue with one import that broke the app; it's fixed now :)

 <b><code>[v0.2.15]</code><b>

-<p>A lot of content has been added to the project, witch is Redux––all across the components.
-Each section has now different actions and reducers; it's a good opportunity to update docs!</p>
+A lot of content has been added to the project, witch is Redux––all across the components.
+Each section has now different actions and reducers; it's a good opportunity to update docs!

 <b><code>[v0.1.13]</code></b>

-<p>Beginning with redux!
-Sign In / Register screen (Modal) is partially rendered and UI fixes are done by now.</p>
+Beginning with redux!
+Sign In / Register screen (Modal) is partially rendered and UI fixes are done by now.

 <b><code>[v0.1.11]</code></b>

-<p>Home screen fully rendered!
-Now it can be appreciate the whole home screen and started to continue with the rest of the screens.</p>
+Home screen fully rendered!
+Now it can be appreciate the whole home screen and started to continue with the rest of the screens.

-<p>Also took the time to double check some UI bugs that I encountered while changing on various type of screens (mobile, laptop, tablet, etc...) so, it should look perfect on each of them ;)</p>
+Also took the time to double check some UI bugs that I encountered while changing on various type of screens (mobile, laptop, tablet, etc...) so, it should look perfect on each of them ;)

 <b><code>[v0.1.04]</code></b>

-<p>Rendering Home screen!
+Rendering Home screen!
 For now has the main product sale fully rendered for all screens (desktop to mobile) and layout is completed now.
-Let's focus now on the pages now! ;)</p>
+Let's focus now on the pages now! ;)

-<p>Some additional routing has been added to.</p>
+Some additional routing has been added to.

 <b><code>[v0.1.01]</code></b>

-<p>Toolbar UI/UX finished. now it is totally responsive.
-Also add more components and divided the toolbar into different components; Sidebar has now all components that toolbar has and some interactions with states.</p>
+Toolbar UI/UX finished. now it is totally responsive.
+Also add more components and divided the toolbar into different components; Sidebar has now all components that toolbar has and some interactions with states.

-<p>I have started to work with the footer section and there is some adjustment that needs to be finished soon.</p>
+I have started to work with the footer section and there is some adjustment that needs to be finished soon.

 <b><code>[v.0.0.7]</code></b>

-<p>Started to create components, principally the Layout and has some responsive interactions. like:</p>
+Started to create components, principally the Layout and has some responsive interactions. like:
 <ul>
   <li><b>Sidedrawer for mobile:</b> When screen width is lower than 700px, it turns into mobile web app, where the 2 Toolbars disappears and some of the Navigation Items appears.</li>
   <li><b>Modal and Backdrop created:</b> Custom UI Components that, actually work good!</li>